jhalliday/mashona/log_notes.md

 Artemis and therefore has many of the same integration issues.
 In addition to those, it introduces a further complication.

 Since FileChannel is stateful, having an internal mutable position value that determines the offset for reads and writes, it's unsafe for multi-threaded use without locking.
-To address this, Infinispan open multiple FileChannel instances over the same backing file.
+To address this, Infinispan opens multiple FileChannel instances over the same backing file.

 This problem first manifests at file creation, as a race condition exists in the initialization code.